 Economic Development Planner Shannan Campbell presented the Spring and Summer 2019 Economic Development and Tourism Report, available in the agenda packet.

 - Megan Kimball to a three-year term on the Historic District Commission.

 - Breanna McCormley to a three-year term on the Parks and Recreation Board.

 Orange County Climate Council

 The board discussed advertising that a volunteer is needed to serve as the Hillsborough appointment to the new Orange County Climate Council.
 Hillsborough will appoint one resident to serve as the at-large Hillsborough representative on this council.
 Those interested in applying are highly encouraged to attend the council’s first meeting, 3:30 p.m.
 Sept.
 24 at the Southern Human Services Center, 2501 Homestead Road in Chapel Hill.
 The public also is invited to attend.
-The application to apply for a position on the council is available on the town’s website.

 The board approved a property owner’s request to rezone 2.221 acres at 2300 Old N.C.
 86 from Economic Development District to High Intensity Commercial.
 The property has a service station, and the owners intend to keep the station in operation.
 This proposal was previously heard at a quarterly public hearing, and the board received recommendations from the Planning Board before making a decision.